 - Prescribed drugs

-This is an issue many women find difficult to bring to their doctor, and therefore figures are likely to be underestimates.
-Community estimates of the prevalence of vaginismus are 0.5-1%.
-This increases to 4.2-42% in specialist and clinical settings.
+Vaginismus is an issue many women find difficult to bring to their doctor, and therefore figures are likely to be underestimates.
+The prevalence of vaginismus in the general population is 1-6%, and this ratio rises to between 5% and 17% in specialist sexual dysfunction settings .

-Research methodology is flawed in this area and there is a lack of meaningful data on psychological causes.
+Research methodology is often flawed in this area and there is a lack of meaningful data on psychological causes .
 Negative perceptions of the woman's own sexuality are common.
 Events such as an early adverse sexual experience (although not necessarily assault or rape) or unsympathetic genital examination are thought to contribute.
 Cultural factors are thought to contribute in some.

 An organic factor may be a vestibulodynia - a tender area at the entrance to the vagina.
 This may be caused by postmenopausal oestrogen deficiency, trauma associated with genital surgery, abnormalities of the hymen, genital tract infections, skin disorders or pelvic radiotherapy.